section-engineering-education/engineering-education/content/articles/image-adjustment-to-higher-or-lower-resolution-using-python/index.md

 The Laplacian pyramid and the Gaussian Pyramid are applied in the blending and reconstruction of the images.

 ### Application fields for adjusting image resolution
-- **Applied in the field of Astronomy**: This is achieved by focusing on tiny information of images to higher resolutions that bring out clearer vision.
+- **Astronomy**- This is achieved by focusing on tiny information of images to higher resolutions that bring out clearer vision.
-- **Closed Circuit Television**: Feeds received from the CCTV footage can be focused to get clearer images by resolving and fixing the colors where possible.
+- **Closed Circuit Television**- Feeds received from a CCTV footage can be focused to get clearer images by resolving and fixing the colors where possible.
-- **Medicine**: Images received from scans such as the X-Rays require adjustment of resolutions to provide detailed and accurate information.
+- **Medicine**- Images received from scans such as the X-Rays need adjustment of resolutions to provide detailed and accurate information.

 ### Conclusion
+Covering all the details required in this tutorial, that is:
+  - Knowing how to fix colors.
+  - Implementation of the contrast enhancement.
+  - Scaling the images to lower or higher resolution.
+  - Derivation of the Laplacian pyramid.
+  - Application fields for adjusting image resolution.

-Covering all the details required in this tutorial, you are now equipped to handle matters concerning this tutorial.
-Being able to accurately work with this area of discussion and produce maximum results now, wish you all the best.
+You are now equipped to handle matters concerning this tutorial.
+Being able to accurately work with image resolution adjustment and produce maximum results now, wish you all the best.

 ---